daddel80/notepadpp-multireplace/README.md

 - **Keep list always visible** — When this option is enabled in the Settings (List View and Layout), the list stays visible even while it is inactive.
 Instead of collapsing, inactive entries are visually dimmed so the list remains usable as a reference while you work with the single input fields.
 - **Ctrl+Shift bypass** — Hold **Ctrl+Shift** while clicking an action button (Find Next, Replace, Replace All, etc.) to momentarily flip the current list-vs-input mode: an active list is bypassed in favor of the input fields (and dims visually); a dimmed list (only possible with **Keep list always visible** enabled) is temporarily activated.
 Release the keys to return.
 Useful for quick one-off operations without toggling permanently.

+### Replace All in One Pass
+By default, **Replace All** applies each list entry to the whole text in sequence, so text produced by one entry can be changed again by a later one.
+The per-tab option **Replace All in One Pass** (right-click the list tab) changes this: the text is walked once, at every position the topmost matching entry wins, and replaced text is never touched again — the same behavior as stepping through matches with the **Replace** button.

+- **Example** — With the entries `cat` → `dog` and `dog` → `cat`, the text `cat dog` becomes `cat cat` in sequential mode, but `dog cat` in one pass.
+Swaps like this are only possible in one-pass mode.
+- **Per tab** — The option is stored per list tab, is saved in the list file, and survives restarts and tab duplication.
+New tabs start with it off.
+- **Notes** — A short intro explains the mode on first activation. **Replace at matches** numbers hits per entry as they occur during the pass.
+With many list entries a pass can take longer than the sequential mode.

 ### Column Locking

 You can lock specific column widths to prevent them from resizing automatically when the window layout changes.
 This is particularly useful for keeping key columns like **Find**, **Replace**, or **Comments** visible at a fixed size.